Agency Ad Account Pricing: Fixed Fees, Top-Ups and Credit Lines Explained

 For example:

 You can think of it as an ad agency commission or “their cut”.
-In most cases, agency ad account pricing includes this as a standard part of the cost structure for prepaid users.
+In most cases, agency ad account pricing includes this as a standard part of the cost structure.

-Some agencies offer a credit line ad accounts, which means you don’t have to pay the entire account at once.
-Instead, the agency allows you to spend on credit and invoices you later (weekly, bi-weekly, or monthly).
+Some agencies offer a credit card ad account, which means you don’t have to pay the entire account in advance.
+Instead, the agency allows you to spend on your credit and you receive invoices directly from Meta

 It comes with the following benefits: